artomweb/CBeans/README.md

 From here onwards:

-1. Words for numbers are replaced by their digits.
+1. Words for whole beans are replaced by their digits.
 2. Additional words such as “and” are removed.
 3. Numbers of beans are sorted from high to low.